-- 124. To implement planned interventions in 2022-23, UN-Habitat will need USD 10 million, of which USD 5 million is already received. - 125.
+- 124. In 2022-23, UN-Habitat will continue building the resilience of communities against COVID-19 impacts through implementation of resilient infrastructure such as water supply systems, sanitation facilities and access roads to schools.
+To scale up the ongoing interventions, UN-Habitat is working with UNDP and UN-Women to launch a new programme to improve the resilience of vulnerable communities living in informal settlements impacted by the triple challenges of COVID-19, conflict, and climate change. - 125.
+UN-Habitat will start implementing climate change programmes in 2022 to build resilience of vulnerable communities in eight townships through engagement of non-state actors. - 126.
+To implement planned interventions in 2022-23, UN-Habitat will need USD 10 million, of which USD 5 million is already received. - 127.
 UN-Habitat is also supporting Myanmar Development Observatory in mapping of SDG11 indicators for which the country office will seek support from the Global Urban Observatory team in headquarters.